Noratrieb/blog/content/posts/box-is-a-unique-type.md

 This allows the optimizer to assume that writing to the box pointer doesn't affect the other pointer - they are not allowed to alias (it's like if they used `restrict` in C).

-If you're a viewer of [Jon Gjengset](https://twitter.com/jonhoo)'s content (which I can highly recommend), this might sound familiar to you: Jon has made an entire video about this before, since his crate `left-right` was affected by this (https://youtu.be/EY7Wi9fV5bk).
+This might sound familiar to you if you're a viewer of [Jon Gjengset](https://twitter.com/jonhoo)'s content (which I can highly recommend).
+Jon has made an entire video about this before, since his crate `left-right` was affected by this (https://youtu.be/EY7Wi9fV5bk).

 If you're looking for _any_ hint that using box emits `noalias`, you have to look no further than the documentation for [`std::boxed`](https://doc.rust-lang.org/nightly/std/boxed/index.html#considerations-for-unsafe-code).
 Well, the nightly or beta docs, because I only added this section very recently.
-For years, this behaviour was simply undocumented.
-So lots of code was written thinking that box was "just a RAII pointer" (a pointer that allocates the value in the constructor, and deallocates it in the destructor on drop) for all pointer are concerned.
+For years, this behaviour was not really documented, and you had to belong to the arcane circles of the select few who were aware of it.
+So lots of code was written thinking that box was "just a RAII pointer" (a pointer that allocates the value in the constructor, and deallocates it in the destructor on drop) for all pointers are concerned.

 # Stacked Borrows and Miri

-[https://github.com/rust-lang/miri](Miri) is an interpreter for Rust code with the goal of finding undefinde behaviour.
+[Miri](https://github.com/rust-lang/miri) is an interpreter for Rust code with the goal of finding undefinde behaviour.
 Undefined behaviour, UB for short, is behaviour of a program upon which no restrictions are imposed.
 If UB is executed, _anything_ can happen, including segmentation faults, silent memory corruption, leakage of private keys or exactly what you intended to happen.
 Examples of UB include use-after-free, out of bounds reads or data races.

-I cannot recommend Miri highly enough for all unsafe code you're writing (sadly support for some IO functions and FFI is still lacking).
+I cannot recommend Miri highly enough for all unsafe code you're writing (sadly support for some IO functions and FFI is still lacking, and it's still very slow).

 So, let's see whether our code contains UB.
-It has to, since otherwise the optimizer wouldn't be allowed to change observable behaviour (since the assert doesn't fail in debug mode).
+It has to, since otherwise the optimizer wouldn't be allowed to change observable behaviour (since the assert doesn't fail in debug mode). `$ cargo miri run`...

 ```rust,ignore
 error: Undefined Behavior: attempting a read access using <3314> at alloc1722[0x0], but that tag does not exist in the borrow stack for this location